 Dr Luisa Maffi, co-founder and director of the nonprofit Terralingua, has worked tirelessly to bring the concept of biocultural diversity to the forefront of conservation, showing that there is a correlation between cultural diversity and biodiverse areas.
 Dr Maffi has published many works, ranging from traditional knowledge to linguistics, and continues to work to bring awareness to the relationships between culture, language and biological diversity.

 Voices for Biodiversity Co-Director Nejma Belarbi interviewed Dr. Luisa Maffi in April 2018.
+To listen to the podcast, click here.

 What is Terralingua?